iNeedThis/phoenix-starter/README.md

 My primary focus is on **simplicity** and **ease of use**.
 It will try to be as **generic** and **reusable** as possible to cover most use cases of starter web apps.
-A SaaS solution For a feature should be considered higher priority instead of writing your own solution (i.e. Clouds art For Image Uploads.
+A SaaS solution For a feature should be considered higher priority before writing your own solution (i.e. Cloudinary for Avatar Uploads).
 In the worst case you can use this as a learning guide for your projects, if for example you are only interested in **Sign in with Github** authentication and nothing else.

 ![](https://raw.githubusercontent.com/mjcloutier/mjcloutier.github.io/master/phoenix-starter-home.png)